Maptio/maptio/README.md

 ## Installing / Getting started

-The latest version of the app is running at `http://maptio.herokuapp.com`.
+The latest version of the app is running at [http://maptio.herokuapp.com](http://maptio.herokuapp.com).

-To launch it on your local server, see the [Setting up dev](#setting-up-dev).
+To launch it on your local server, see the [Setting up dev](#setting-up-dev) section.

 ## Developing